 - See if a port is checked for your printer.
 It will usually have the IP address the printer is using.

-Option 4 – Router
+Option 4 – Check Router

-Many routers will provides an interface that enables you to find the IP address to a device on the network.
+Many routers will provide an interface that enables you to find the IP address to a device on the network.
 In some cases, you might need to know the MAC Address to the printer.
 The MAC Address is often provided on a sticker on the back or bottom of the printer.
 You can then query the MAC Address to find the IP Address it’s using.

 On many Home wireless routers, the options are simple.
 For example, my Linksys Wi-Fi router allows me to access it via a web browser where I can choose “Device List”.
 It then shows me the printer and the IP Address it is using.